maidsafe/temp_safe_network/safe-cli/README.md

 Keep this shell session open to receive the notifications
 ```

 This is telling us that as long as we keep this session of the interactive shell open, we will be notified of any new authorisation request, such notifications are being sent by the `authd` to our interactive shell session.
-Thus if we have any other SAFE app which is sending an authorisation request to `authd`, e.g. the SAFE Browser, a `./safe auth` command invoked from another instance of the CLI, etc., we will be notified by the interactive shell:
+Thus if we have any other SAFE app which is sending an authorisation request to `authd`, e.g. the SAFE Browser, a `safe auth` command invoked from another instance of the CLI, etc., we will be notified by the interactive shell:
 ```shell
 >
 A new application authorisation request was received: